AntObi/skipatom/README.md

 size, etc.

 - - - - - - - - -
+The SkipAtom approach is described in the paper _"Distributed Representations of Atoms and Materials for Machine Learning"_,
+> Antunes, L.M., Grau-Crespo, R. and Butler, K.T., 2022.
+Distributed representations of atoms and materials for machine learning. npj Computational Materials, 8(1), p.44.

 This repository includes data from the [Materials Project](https://materialsproject.org/).
 > A. Jain*, S.P.
 Ong*, G. Hautier, W. Chen, W.D.
 Richards, S. Dacek, S. Cholia, D. Gunter, D. Skinner, G. Ceder, K.A.